vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 ```

 ### Expected ###
 When a network operation has completed, the future will return a [`boost::expected`](https://github.com/ptal/std-expected-proposal) object.
-On network errors, the `boost::expected` object will contain a OperationError object, and on success the object will contain an object of `T` as indicated by the interface.
+On network errors, the `boost::expected` object will contain an OperationError object, and on success the object will contain an object of `T` as indicated by the interface.

 #### ExpectedOperation<T> ####
 > maidsafe/nfs/expected_container_operation.h